bvirxx/bLUe_PYSIDE/README.md

 bLUe is aware of multi-screen environments and color profiles : it uses image and monitor profiles in conjunction to display accurate colors.

+bLUe documents can be saved and reloaded  by bLUe, using .blu files (user parameters are not saved yet).
+The blu format is fully compatible with TIFF.

 The program is written in Python.